 Why it matters:

 Short-term goal delivery can help to build trust in an initiative.
-A Leadership team usually wants to see fast results.
-Projects that deliver results early on but also have the capability of deliverying more over time, with no additional cost, can help you to protect your budget and open doors for expansion.
+A leadership team usually wants to see fast results.
+Projects that deliver results early on but also have the capability of delivering more over time, with no additional cost, can help you to protect your budget and open doors for expansion.

 Quick wins through Segura include: